ashtoshsharansrivastava/NeuroTrack/README.md

 Wokwi Project: You need access to our shared Wokwi project link.

-Wokwi Project Files
-The Wokwi simulation contains the following critical files:

-sketch.cpp: The main C++ firmware that runs on the Pico.

-diagram.json: Defines the hardware components (Pico, MPU6050) and their connections.

-CMakeLists.txt: The build configuration file that tells Wokwi how to compile the C++ code and link the necessary libraries.

 Running the Full Simulation
 Follow these steps in order:

-Start the Wokwi Simulation: Open the Wokwi project and press the "Start Simulation" button.
-The code will compile, and you should see the Pico start running.
+Start Wokwi Simulation: Open the Wokwi project and press the "Start Simulation" button.

-Identify the COM Port: The Wokwi simulation will connect to your computer over a virtual serial port.
-The application needs to know which port to listen to.
-This will be specified in the controller.py file.

-Run the Python Desktop App: Navigate to the desktop-app directory in your local project folder and run the main application file from your terminal:
+Run Python App: Navigate to the desktop-app directory in your local project folder and run the main application file from your terminal:

 python main_app.py

-View the Graph: The Python application window should appear, and you will see a real-time graph plotting the simulated EEG data coming from the MPU6050 in Wokwi.
+View the Graph: The Python application window will appear.
+As you turn the potentiometer knob in Wokwi, you will see the graph on the desktop app move up and down in real-time.

+📋 Workflow & Roles for Team Members
+This section outlines our development process and assigns initial focus areas.
+All work should follow the Git workflow described at the end.

+Initial Focus Areas:
+Ashutosh (Team Lead & UI/UX):

+Oversee the integration of all parts.

+Lead the development of the Python desktop application's UI/UX (view.py) and application logic (controller.py).

+Aditya (Algorithm Specialist):

+Begin research and development of the Fast Fourier Transform (FFT) algorithm.

+Focus on how to process the incoming data stream to extract frequency information.

+Sai (Firmware Engineer):

+Take ownership of the Pico firmware (sketch.cpp).

+Ensure the potentiometer data is read cleanly and transmitted reliably over USB.

+Abhay & Shefali (Hardware & Research):

+Take the lead on the physical hardware setup when the components arrive.

+Research the BioAmp EXG Pill, focusing on electrode placement for EEG and best practices for getting a clean signal.

+Git Contribution Workflow:
+Rule #1: Never commit directly to the main branch.

+Create a Branch: For any new feature or fix, create a new branch from main.

+# Example: git checkout -b feature/python-ui-update
+git checkout -b <type>/<short-description>

+Commit Your Work: Make your changes and commit them with clear, descriptive messages.

+Push Your Branch: Push your new branch to the GitHub repository.

+git push origin <your-branch-name>

+Create a Pull Request (PR): Go to the GitHub repository and open a Pull Request to merge your branch into main.

+Review & Merge: At least one other team member must review the PR before it is merged.

 📂 Project Structure
 The repository is organized into two main parts:

 .
-├── firmware-pico/      # All C/C++ code for the Raspberry Pi Pico │   ├── sketch.cpp
+├── 펌 firmware-pico/      # All C/C++ code for the Raspberry Pi Pico │   ├── sketch.cpp
 │   └── CMakeLists.txt
 │
-└── desktop-app/        # Python application for data visualization
+└── 💻 desktop-app/        # Python application for data visualization
     ├── model.py        # Handles serial communication
     ├── view.py         # Defines the GUI layout (PyQt6)
     ├── controller.py   # Connects the model and view (app logic)